kevinchung0921/MdiDrawable/README.md

 # MdiDrawable

-This library is a simple [material design icon](https://materialdesignicons.com/) icon generator.
+This library is a simple [Material Design Icon](https://materialdesignicons.com/) icon generator.
 Just simply provide the icon name resource id, and the library will generate the icon drawable for you at run time.
 You don't need to download each png file from website everytime.